Episode 5

 Until the next time, keep asking those questions.

 Enjoy 5 Random Questions?
-Support with a one-off tip or become a Question Master!
+Support with a one-off tip/donation of your choosing!

-Thank you to the wonderful supporters of 5 Random Questions who show their appreciation of the show with a tip, or have joined the Question Master community.
+Thank you to the wonderful supporters of 5 Random Questions who show their appreciation of the show with a donation/tip of their choosing.
 If you enjoy the show, become a supporter too!

 Show your awesomeness now!